roboticsoutreach/kb/docs/events/smallpeice/timeline.md

 By the end of this lab, students should have marked their base on a piece of plywood, to be sent to the ECS mechanical workshop to be cut on Tuesday.

-- *TASK: Create / Obtain joint examples.*
+- *TASK: Create / Obtain joint examples*
 - *TASK: Write a worksheet for the mechanical lab*
 - *TASK: Organise wood to be cut with mechanical workshop*